Measurement of the W boson decay branching fraction ratio $\mathcal{B}$(W $\to$ cq) / $\mathcal{B}$(W $\to$

 The reconstruction and identification efficiency of muons inside jets in the simulation is calibrated with data.
 The \PQb jets in the \lj selected sample, identified with very high purity, provide a suitable source of muons for calibration.
-These muons, originating from the semileptonic decays of \PQb hadrons or from \PQc hadrons produced in the hadronic decay of \PQb hadrons, are kinematically similar to those found in \PQc jets.
-We first verify that the production rate of muons in \PQb jets from the decay of heavy-flavor hadrons in the simulation matches the experimental measurements~\cite{PDG24}.
-No corrections are required for the \PQb quark FFs or the \PQb hadron semileptonic BFs in the simulation.
-Then, a correction factor for the identification efficiency of muons within jets is determined by comparing the rate of reconstructed muons inside \PQb jets in data and simulation, using the normalized \lj selected sample as a starting point.
+These muons, originating from the semileptonic decays of \PQb hadrons or \PQc hadrons produced in the hadronic decay of \PQb hadrons, are kinematically similar to those found in \PQc jets.
+The rate of muons in \PQb jets depends on several factors: the relative production rate of \PQb hadrons from \PQb quarks (i.e., the \PQb-quark FFs), the muonic BFs of \PQb hadrons, the BFs of \PQb hadrons decaying into \PQc hadrons, and the muonic BFs of the resulting \PQc hadrons.
+After applying the aforementioned corrections to the muonic BFs of \PQc hadrons, the muon rate in \PQb jets in the simulation aligns with experimental measurements~\cite{PDG24}, and no additional corrections are required.
+A correction factor for the identification efficiency of muons within jets is determined by comparing the rate of reconstructed muons inside \PQb jets in data and simulation, using the \lj selected sample as a starting point.
 The correction factor, which ranges from 1.0 to 0.85, is independent of $p^{\mu}_T$ but varies with muon isolation \Imu and pseudorapidity $\abs{\eta^{\PGm}}$.
-The correction increases as the muon becomes less isolated and also grows with $\abs{\eta^{\PGm}}$.
-This dependence on \Imu makes the correction derived from muons in \PQb jets suitable to muons in \PQc jets, which generally exhibit a lower particle multiplicity.
+The correction deviates from 1 as the muon becomes less isolated and also with increasing $\abs{\eta^{\PGm}}$.
+The dependence on \Imu ensures that the correction derived from muons in \PQb jets remains applicable to muons in \PQc jets, which typically have lower particle multiplicity.
 The distributions shown in Fig.~\ref{fig:cmuons} are generated using calibrated muon efficiencies.